The world’s ugliest couch is voted on each year by thousands of people across the world on a website called The Worldwide Ugly Couch Contest.

 Reading Prompt Readers gain comprehension of texts in many ways.
 The length of sentences in a text are part of its style and, for that reason, also contribute to the meaning of the text.
 In today’s article there are both long and short sentences.
 Review today’s story and think about how sentence length contributes to the meaning of the words we read.
 When is it a good time to use long sentences and when is it a good time to use short sentences?

 Primary Identify a variety of text features and explain how they help readers understand texts (OME, Reading: 2.4).

 Junior Identify various elements of style – including word choice and the use of similes, personification, comparative adjectives, and sentences of different types, lengths, and structures – and explain how they help communicate meaning (OME, Reading: 2.4).

 Intermediate Identify various elements of style – including foreshadowing, metaphor, and symbolism – and explain how they help communicate meaning and enhance the effectiveness of texts (OME, Reading: 2.4).

 Grammar Feature: Adjectives An adjective is a word that describes a person, place, or thing (noun).
 For example, in today’s article, the word “ugly” is a really important adjective because it describes the noun, “couch.”

 Write at least 6 adjectives you could use instead of “ugly” to describe the couches in the contest.
 Compare your list with a friend and add any adjectives you missed to your list.

-Teaching Kids News posts weekly news articles, written by professional journalists and curriculum material written by educators.
-All of the written material is free to read and use.
-Please also use TKN’s Search feature to search the more than 900 articles in our archives.
+Teaching Kids News posts weekly news articles, written by professional journalists.
+It’s free to read and use in the classroom.
+Please also use TKN’s Search feature to search the more than 1,000 articles in our archives.